Noncommutative Poisson vertex algebras and Courant-Dorfman algebras: Introduction

-As shown in \cite{vaintrob}, there exists yet another geometric interpretation for the notion of a Lie algebroid $(\cO, \cE)$ in terms of supermanifolds: the exterior algebra $\wedge_\cO \cE$ is the algebra of functions of a \emph{symplectic supermanifold} of weight $1$.
-Similarly, associated to a Courant algebroid, Roytenberg \cite{Roy00} constructs a symplectic $\mathbb{N}Q$-manifold of weight 2.
-Furthermore, as pointed out in \S\ref{sec:main-results}, \'Alvarez-C\'onsul and the first author \cite{ACF17} defined double Courant algebroids using bisymplectic $\mathbb{N}Q$-algebras of weight 2, which are noncommutative counterparts of the symplectic $\mathbb{N}Q$-manifolds of weight $2$ of Roytenberg.
-Hence, this article completes the chart below, by showing the relation between double Courant--Dorfman algebras and double Courant algebroids, noncommutative symplectic $\mathbb{N}Q$-geometries and double Poisson vertex algebras:
+As shown in \cite{vaintrob}, there exists yet another geometric interpretation for the notion of a Lie algebroid $(\cO, \cE)$ in terms of supermanifolds: the exterior algebra $\wedge_\cO \cE$ is the algebra of functions of a symplectic supermanifold of weight $1$.
+Roytenberg~\cite{Roy00} reformulated this interpretation as a one-to-one correspondence in the language of $\mathbb{N}Q$-manifolds, and subsequently, the first two authors \cite{ACF15} obtained a similar one-to-one correspondence in the noncommutative realm between bisymplectic $\mathbb{N}Q$-algebras of weight 1 and double Poisson algebras.
+Thus this article completes the chart below, by showing the relation between double Courant--Dorfman algebras and double Courant algebroids, noncommutative symplectic $\mathbb{N}Q$-geometries and double Poisson vertex algebras:

-The organization of this article is as follows.
-After establishing basic notational conventions in Section \ref{sec:notation}, we collect in Section \ref{sub:basics} the basic notions of noncommutative geometry needed in the rest of the article.
-In Section \ref{sec:DPVA} we recall the notion of double Poisson vertex algebras following \cite{DSKV15}.
-In Section \ref{sec:CD-algebras} we recall the definitions of Courant--Dorfman algebras following \cite{Roy09} and we define their noncommutative counterparts: double Courant--Dorfman algebras, which are one of the key objects of our work.
-In Section \ref{sec:equivalence} we prove our main result, Theorem \ref{theorem-CD-DPVA}, establishing an equivalence between double Courant--Dorfman algebras and double Poisson vertex algebras, freely generated in degrees $0$ and $1$.
-Finally, Section \ref{sec:KR-double-CD} is devoted to establish the Kontsevich--Rosenberg principle for double Courant--Dorfman algebras.
-In Appendix \ref{app:some-useful} we collect two some technical results that we need to prove our main results, which may be of independent interest.\\